Terms & Conditions

 o Any parts that are replaced will be added to my spare parts, unless instructed to do otherwise upfront.

-o Clone watches will be regulated within +/- 10 sec/day.
+o Aftermarket watches will be regulated within +/- 10 sec/day.
 Gens will be regulated within spec.

-o Clone watch date changes will be within +/- 10 minutes of midnight.
+o Aftermarket watches date changes will be within +/- 10 minutes of midnight.
 Gens will be within spec.

-*I will do my best to regulate clone watches in the four major positions (Dial Up, Dial Down, Crown Up, and Crown Down).
-It is very likely some clone movements see large deviations between positions, there is very little I can do to remedy this.
+I will do my best to regulate aftermarket watches in the six major positions with a Witschi Chronomaster Pro.
+It is very likely some aftermarket movements see large deviations between positions, there is very little I can do to remedy this.

 o It is the responsibility of the customer to know what movement is in their watch, and request work accordingly.
 If I receive a watch that is not one of the aforementioned movements, you will be charged an inspection fee and the watch will be sent back.

 o Turnaround time varies.
 Generally speaking, I try to commit to a 2-3 week turnaround once the watch is received.
 I only accept new customers via my website and booking system.
 All notifications will be sent via email through my booking system.
 If you receive notification to ship, and you take longer than ONE WEEK to ship, your order will be cancelled.
 You will not be able to re-book your same slot and will go to the end of the line.
 Invoices are sent via email, with instructions and a link to pay.

 o Zelle and PayPal F&F is the only accepted payment method.
 Payment will not be requested until watch is complete via an invoice, and client deems watch acceptable.
 If you cannot use these methods do not request a service.